The Fyodorov--Hiary--Keating Conjecture on Mesoscopic Intervals: Upper bound for the partition function

 which we note is a random variable taking values in $[0,1]$.
+We will also need

-The proof follows the strategy outlined in \cite{arguinbailey1} (proof of Corollary 1.4), with the main difference being that we use one--point large deviation estimates for zeta in the set $G_A$ (given by Theorem \ref{conditionLD}) to get an additional factor of ${(t(1+\theta))}^{-1/2}$.
-We begin by integrating by parts, which yields
+The proof follows the strategy outlined in \cite{arguinbailey1} (proof of Corollary 1.4), with the main difference being that we use large deviation estimates for zeta \textit{in the set} $G_A$ (given by Theorem \ref{conditionLD}) to get an additional factor of ${(t-t_\theta)}^{-1/2}$.
+We begin by integrating by parts to get